open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 representation of the metric instrument, including all the information provided in when it was defined.

+__Collection__: _Collection_ refers to the process of gathering the current state from all active metric instruments for the exporter.

 ## Meter implementation

 The Meter API provides methods to create metric instruments, metric